 Audrey Hepburn’s Spaghetti al Pomodoro is simple to make yet a classic Italian pasta sauce that combines only the best organic ingredients with organic pasta.
 The flavor is outstanding and always gets rave reviews every time I make a batch of it.

-The British actress, model, dancer, and humanitarian Audrey Hepburn was recognized as a film and fashion icon, and in her son’ Book titled, Audrey at Home: Memories of My Mother’s Kitchen, a firm fan of Spaghetti al Pomodoro.
+The British actress, model, dancer, and humanitarian Audrey Hepburn was recognized as a film and fashion icon.
+In her son’ Book titled Audrey at Home: Memories of My Mother’s Kitchen, a firm fan of Spaghetti al Pomodoro.
 How can you not love such a simple Italian Classic such as Audrey Hepburn’s Spaghetti al Pomodoro?
 Hands down, it’s one of my favorite go-to simple pasta sauces.

-I adore Audrey Hepburn, how can you not love a woman who was so iconic, elegant, beautiful, inspiring, sophisticated, well mannered, and classic?
+I adore Audrey Hepburn.
+How can you not love a so iconic, elegant, beautiful, inspiring, sophisticated, well mannered, and classic woman?
 Her captivating and none-short of amazing performances on the Big Screen were mindblowing and captivating years later.

 Top 5 Tomatoes to use to make a sauce: